gabrielmcg/Docker-docs/ops/README.md

 <li class="li">[docker:children]: A group of groups including all the nodes where Docker will be
 installed.</li>

-<li class="li">[vms:children]: A group of groups including all the Virtual Machines involved apart
-from the local host.</li>
+<li class="li">[vms:children]: A group of groups including all the Virtual Machines involved, with the exception of the local host.</li>

 </ul>